chiqui3d/php-faster-than-python-ruby-node/README.md

 13847
 0.7469260692596436
 ```
-And adding the time before adding the request library
+And adding the time before import the request library
 `0.15877413749694824`

 # Node.js